eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/waitsets/waitsets.rst

 ========================

-Conditions (in conjunction with wait-sets) provide an alternative mechanism to allow the middleware to communicate communication status changes (including arrival of data) to the application.
+Conditions (in conjunction with wait-sets) provide an alternative mechanism to allow the middleware to notify communication status changes (including arrival of data) to the application.

 This mechanism is wait-based.
 Its general use pattern is as follows: